Obeah: Growing legal proscription

 This colonial suppression eradicated the African-derived communal rituals that involved song, dance, and offerings to spirits.

-In the British Caribbean, communal rituals oriented towards deities only persevered in pockets, as with Myal in Jamaica and Orisha in Trinidad.
+In the British Caribbean, communal rituals oriented towards deities only persevered in pockets, as with Obeah in Jamaica and Orisha in Trinidad.
+The historian Diana Paton has argued that the laws introduced to restrict African-derived practices contributed to the developing idea that these varied traditions could be seen as a singular phenomenon, Obeah.